 You’ll also want to maintain good oral health, as pain and discomfort in the mouth can be agony for an older dog.
 Keep up the habit of brushing their teeth regularly.

 Finally, modify your home to satisfy your dog’s needs by maintaining a warm environment and installing a ramp if your dog shows arthritis signs.

 If your dog is showing signs of pain, then comfort may not be enough.
 Instead, consider medicines for what ails them most.
 If your dog is hurting, then you should consult your veterinarian to understand the cause of the pain and the proper treatment.
 Many vets recommend nonsteroidal anti-inflammatory drugs (NSAIDs).

 NSAIDs are most commonly used for dogs experiencing fevers, arthritis, and inflammation in the joints, with some of the most common medications, including carprofen, meloxicam, and deracoxib.
-Some of these medications can have mild side effects, including vomiting, diarrhea, and skin ailments.
-You must keep an eye on your dog while taking NSAIDs, so the medication does not end up causing more harm.
+Some medicines can have mild side effects, including vomiting, diarrhea, and skin ailments.
+You must keep an eye on your dog while taking NSAIDs so the medication does not end up causing more harm.

 Since CBD does not contain THC and does not affect the dog’s brain, it is available in many pet centers.
 The oil you choose must be independently lab-tested because the battery of tests that the medications go through ensures that they do not contain a trace of pesticides, heavy metals, or other dangerous components.

 Although we try to do everything we can to make our pets comfortable in their time of need, at some point, all we can do is prepare for their final days.
 It is perfectly OK for you to feel grief at this time, but you can find comfort in knowing that you are doing what you can to make your dog’s last days as enjoyable as possible.